lukecd/token-examples/contracts/tokens101.md

 Here, your wallet signs a message that says, “update the balance mapping: subtract 100 from me, add 100 to the recipient.”
 The contract then verifies your signature and updates its internal record.

-Things work a bit differently when interacting with **other smart contracts** (like [vaults](/tooling/vaults/overview) or DEXes).
-A smart contract can’t initiate its own transfe, it can only move tokens that you’ve explicitly approved it to access.
+Things work a bit differently when interacting with **other smart contracts** (like vaults or DEXes).
+A smart contract can’t initiate its own transfer, it can only move tokens that you’ve explicitly approved it to access.
 That’s why ERC-20 includes the **approve → transferFrom** pattern:

 ```solidity
 // You approve another contract to use some of your tokens